-I have been collecting safety cards since the 1970’s and I am now selling my main collection of around 3,000 non-British cards on eBay.
+I have been collecting safety cards since the 1970’s and I am now selling some of my main collection of around 2,500 non-British cards on eBay.
 My eBay name is "britscards".

 Please note that these cards are also available for trade for any British cards that I need.
 My British collection (over 1800 cards) is also listed here for you to see what cards I need.
 Please get in touch if you have anything I need for trade or sale.
 My email address is:

 My main non-British collection available for trade for good British cards (approx 2,500 cards)

 I will be listing the following aircraft to finish on these dates between 7pm and 10 pm UK time on Saturdays and Sundays.
 Combined shipping should be applied automatically by eBay but just in case, I will not send out any invoices until after the last auction of each weekend:

 Keep checking this webpage to see what aircraft types I will be listing next.

 This comprehensive illustrated history of British Safety cards is now available in an 320 page Book.

 Collecting aircraft safety cards is a surprisingly popular hobby.
 For me it started in the early 1970s when an uncle, who knew that I liked aircraft, brought me the seat-back literature as a souvenir from his business trips.
 I always latched onto the safety cards as they showed detailed drawings of the aircraft.
 I then started asking anybody who was flying to bring me safety cards back.
 Fifty years later I now have over 1800 British safety cards and have decided to put the highlights into this book.